SHaroonShah/Readme-Developers-Hub---Production/docs/🚧 System User Guides/authorisation/log-in.md

 ---
 title: Log in to SAPIENT
 excerpt: >-
-  This section describesLearn how to log in to the SAPIENT system, manage your password, and log out securely with step-by-step instructions for different user types.
+  This section describes how to log in to the SAPIENT system, manage your password, and log out securely with step-by-step instructions for different user types.
 deprecated: false